 The first step of the 3-year project is to choose between 5–12 species that will work effectively in a variety of climates throughout New Zealand and then apply to ERMA (Environmental Risk Management Authority of New Zealand) to import the beetle.
 If successful, researchers will then import, mass rear and ultimately release beetles into the field in the 3rd year.

-“This will initially be in the Rodney and Southland districts because that is where our farmer-based community group and our co-funders are, and then we’ll be focusing on releases through all parts of the country,” says Mr Gourlay.
+“This will initially be in the Rodney and Southland districts because that is where our farmer-based community group and our co-funders are, and then we’ll be focusing on releases through all parts of the country,” says Hugh.

-Find out more about a dung beetle release in 2013 in this article: Dung beetles released on farms.
+Find out more about the dung beetle release in 2013 in this article: Dung beetles released on farms.